acutedeveloper/justit-php-test/README.md

 ### Question 4: What is the difference between a static method and a dynamic method?
 Provide an example of usage and optionally examples of situations in which either is the best choice.

-A static method is one that does not change it properties.
+A static method is one that does not change it properties unlike dynamic which does.

+### Question 5:

+I have uploaded my example to this github repositry.
+A full working version can be seen here: http://php-lamp-104185.nitrousapp.com:3000/justit-php-test/